SI.Fi

 2. Use the Control Buttons

-(Refer to the visual on the next page for icon reference)
+(Refer to the visual below for icon reference)

 Eye Icon – "Wink"